nomath4u/radiusnetworks.github.io/ibeacon/android/android-bug-67272.md

 Estimote Android SDK, or any other app that does Bluetooth scanning.
 During times that the dialog appears, Bluetooth scan results and iBeacon detections will not get correct results.

-Once a phone gets into this state, it will remain in this state until Bluetooth is turned off and back on.
+Once a phone gets into this state, it will remain in this state until a successful bluetooth discovery process completes.
 Rebooting the phone will not clear the state.

 ####Cause

 The problem is caused by a low-level Android bug that does not properly handle an internal buffer holding recently scanned Bluetooth LE Mac addresses.
-Once the buffer fills up, Android's
+Once the buffer fills up with 1,990 distinct bluetooth addresses, Android's
 BluetoothService crashes and restarts itself.
 The same problem happens the next time a Bluetooth device is scanned, causing repeated crashes and restarts of the BluetoothService.
 The "Unfortunately, Bluetooth Share has Stopped" dialog is a side effect, caused by a second bug Android's Bluetooth Share service, which does not cleanly handle the restart of the Bluetooth Service, causing itself to crash as well.